npujol/npujol.github.io/Informatic/linux/processing-content/awk.md

 Though a complete language with variables, expressions, and control structures, awk is most commonly used as a single-line command within bash shell scripts, leveraging its versatile text manipulation capabilities.

-Here`s an example of how to print first two fields of each line of a file using awk:
+Here's an example of how to print first two fields of each line of a file using awk:

 ```bash
 awk '{print $1,$2}' filename
 ```

 This would display the first and second field (typically separated by spaces) of every line in `filename`.